Office of Student Engagement

 Future Health Professionals

-CThe Future Health Professions Club at Saint Mary’s University of Minnesota is a community of students willfully dedicated to providing various opportunities related to various career paths in the world of health professions in hopes of advancing the understanding of those health-related career fields and further education.
+The Future Health Professionals Club at Saint Mary’s University of Minnesota is a community of students willfully dedicated to providing various opportunities related to various health professions in hopes of advancing the understanding of those health-related career fields and further education.

 Goal 1.
 Create and Maintain a collaborative interpersonal community of students seeking guidance and opportunities for their perspective health profession career path.